kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

 ### Issues

-- One huge YAML that you need to scroll.
+1. One huge YAML that you need to scroll.
-- It holds too much different configuration.
+2. It holds too much different configuration.
-- You are not able to enable/disable a given recommendation.
+3. You are not able to enable/disable a given recommendation.
 There is only the `recommendations: true` property.
-- The `kubectl` executor settings are under `settings`.
+4. The `kubectl` executor settings are under `settings`.
 It's not consistent with `resources` and `communications`.
-- No option to define multiple notification settings.
+5. No option to define multiple notification settings.
 Currently, you need to deploy BotKube twice if you want to have two different notification strategies.

 ### Ideas

 1. Extract `settings.kubectl` to `executors[].kubectl`.
 In the future we will add more executors there, e.g. `helm`, `istioctl` etc.
-2. Nest `resources` under `notifications[].kubernetes.events`.
+2. Nest `resources` under `notifiers[].kubernetes.events`.
 In the future we will add more platforms that will send events, e.g. Sysdig, KubePug, etc.

 #### Extracted configuration

-1. Notifications
+1. Notifiers
     <table>
     <tr>
     <td> Before </td> <td> After </td>